Frequently Asked Questions:

 - What if I fail to pay my forfeiture?

-There are several alternate penalties that can be imposed by the Court if you fail to pay your citation by the due date.
-If you have a valid driver’s license, the Court may suspend if for up to one year on adult citations and 2 years on juvenile citations.
+Several alternate penalties can be imposed by the Court if you fail to pay your citation by the due date.
+If you have a valid driver’s license, the Court may suspend it for up to one year on adult citations and 2 years on juvenile citations.
 You can reduce the length of suspension if you pay your citation earlier.
 A warrant could be issued for your arrest and you would be incarcerated at the Washington or Ozaukee County Jail at a rate of one day for every $50 you owe.
 Your debt could be filed with the Wisconsin Department of Revenue (State Debt Collection).
 If your debt is sent to SDC, your wages could be garnished, a levy could be placed on your bank account and other enforcement actions allowed by the DOR will be applied.

 - I didn’t pay my forfeiture and now my driver’s license is suspended.
 What do I do now?

 You need to pay your forfeiture in full before the Court will release the suspension.
 You will need to wait 24-48 hours for the records to update at the Wisconsin Department of Transportation (DOT).
-You will be able to reinstate online at DOT (preferred method per DOT) or appear at your locate DMV station.
+You will be able to reinstate online at DOT (preferred method per DOT) or appear at your locale DMV station.
 There is a $60 reinstatement fee that will be collected by DOT when you reinstate.

 - Do you offer payment plans?